Harriet Jane Lawrence: Early life and education

-While paying her tuition by teaching, Lawrence attended college and medical school.
-She was one of six women graduated from Boston University School of Medicine in 1912.
+Lawrence attended Boston University School of Medicine, where she earned her medical degree in 1912.
+She was one of six women in her graduating class at a time when women remained significantly underrepresented in medical education.
 She later received the 1963 Distinguished Alumni Award from Boston University in acknowledgment of her contributions to medicine and work to advance women in the field.